THANKSGIVING DAY FOOD SAFETY TIPS FOR YOUR PETS...

 7 THINGS SAFE TO FEED YOUR PETS

-Thanksgiving Day is just a few days away.
-Many of us are pet moms and dads and since much of Thanksgiving Day is about food, it's important to know what not to feed your pets to keep them safe on Thanksgiving Day.
+Thanksgiving Day arrives in just a few days.
+As many of us are pet parents and since much of Thanksgiving Day is about food, it's important to know what not to feed your pets to keep them safe on Thanksgiving Day.

 As a pet mom, I know first-hand how how easy in the excitement of the holiday it is to want to share with our four-legged family members.
 But it's not always a good idea to do so.
 So here's my annual list of tips about what not to feed your pets on Thanksgiving Day and what's safe to feed them.

-9 Things Not To Feed Your Cats And Dogs On Thanksgiving Day
+9 Things Not Safe To Feed Your Cats And Dogs On Thanksgiving Day

 Bones: turkey bones can lacerate, obstruct and even puncture your pets' internal organs.
 Save the turkey bones for the broth.